 Facilitating the exchange of ideas

-The facilitation and organization of different perspective and different ideas is easier said than done.
-Especially when you are attempting to facilitate diverse ideas and perspectives at the initial visioning level, and then build those perspectives into an actual plan that can be implemented.
+The facilitation and organization of different perspectives and different ideas is easier said than done.
+Especially when you are attempting to facilitate diverse ideas and perspectives at the initial visioning level and then build those perspectives into an actual plan that can be implemented.

 1.)
 Create Connection

 If I only have the group of people for one meeting, I often use a quick ice breaker exercise.
-I have the team break up into groups of two and I then ask a question (relevant to our meeting).
+I have the team break up into groups of two and I then ask a question relevant to our meeting.
 In groups of two, each person takes a turn sharing their response and then listening to their partner’s response.
 After a set amount of time the small groups come back to the table and share interesting things that they learned from their partner with the larger group.
-The key is for each participate to explain what they heard from their partner clearly and to demonstrate deep listening and understanding to “walk a mile” in someone else’s shoes.
+The key is for each participant to explain what they heard from their partner clearly and to demonstrate deep listening and understanding, to “walk a mile” in someone else’s shoes.